nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 ```

 Each MQTT message uses a topic name `<mqtt_topic_ms>` as is defined in the configuration, to identify messages send to or from a Loxone Miniserver.
 The next topic level specifies the serial number `serialnr` of the Miniserver, followed by a unique identifier `uuid`, and `state` representing a control state, which can be found in the Loxone structure file `LoxAPP3.json` on your Miniserver.

+If enabled, each last Miniserver control state broadcast is retained by the MQTT server.
+This enables MQTT clients to receive the latest state values immediately after subscribing to the topic.

 As MQTT topics are case sentitive, the `CamelCase` state names as defined in the Loxone structure file `LoxAPP3.json` are mapped to lowercase `snake_case` topic strings.
 For example, the state `activeMoodsNum` of a control of type `LightControllerV2` is translated into `active_moods_num`.